The latex has its own page, the cotton has its own page, the wool has its own page,

 I think they would gladly list it simply because it sounds better than "Polypropylene".

 Margery Koveleski is wife to Mike Koveleski who owns Berkeley Ergonomics dealer, Design Sleep in Ohio.
-This is the dealer who uses the false claim of "almost organic mattress" and "organic mattress".
+This is the dealer who uses the false claims of "almost organic mattress" and "organic mattress".

 Did you hear about this class action law suit for false organic toothpaste claims?
 Interesting.
 And this is just for a $3.00 item.